-The Minster of Health appoints the Board members and nominations are called from a variety of sources from both within and outside the podiatry profession.
+The Minister of Health appoints the Board members and nominations are called from a variety of sources from both within and outside the podiatry profession.
 When nominations are received the Minister appoints the successful member for a term of generally three years.
 Appointees are able to be re-appointed with legislation allowing up to nine years on the Board.
-The Board consists of 7 members, 5 registered podiatrists and 2 lay members.
+The Board consists of 8 members, 6 registered podiatrists and 2 lay members (appointment pending).

 The current Board members are :